 I Don’t Want to Talk About It – Terrence Real

-A must-read for men considering therapy.
+For men considering therapy.

 Written by a therapist with decades of experience working with men, this book reveals the hidden causes and symptoms of “covert depression” in men.
 The ways it shows up—workaholism, irritability, substance use, emotional shutdown—often don’t match current cultural ideas of “depression.”